hacs/integration/custom_components/hello_home_assistant/README.md

-# Hello Home assistant
+# Hello Home Assistant
 This integration is an example integration for everybody who starts developing own Homeassistant integrations.

 ## Installation
 This integrations has a config flow.
-No additional configuration.yaml entry is necessary.
+No additional entry at configuration.yaml is necessary.